 Some towns celebrate Chinese New Year.
 This might include shop windows decorated with a Chinese theme. and perhaps a parade.

-The Granville carnival will be held is held in February.
+The Granville carnival will be held from 9th to 13th February.
+In 2024 it will be celebrating its 150th anniversary as the first event was held in 1875.
 For more information about the Granville carnival visit their webpage.
 You can peruse the programme of activities, timings and photos.
 Watch the video below for a taster of the fancy dress outfits, the decorated floats, the parade and the confetti fight.

 Not all tourist sites are open in February although many of the bigger ones are.
 Entry to the abbey at Mont Saint Michel will be free on the first Sunday in the month.
 All you need to do is to pay for your parking.